Dispositif/soren-twine-macros/README.md

 In another passage, write <<lookLink "PassageName">> (or add a custom label as the second argument).

-This mimics the MUSH-style "look [room]" command and OOP @describe property.
+This mimics the MUSH-style "look [room]" command @describe property.
 Descriptions are authored once in their own passages, ensuring consistency across the game with lots of locations, objects, and NPCs.

 Example:
 ```html